Cadenze/Cadenze.github.io/_posts/2020-09-17-math-resources-and-an-update.md

     * my music recordings over the summer, and
     * my earlier compositions;
 3. (Potentially) a redesigned landing page that looks less cluttered;
-4. (Potentially) more links to my Instagram, Youtube, and Twitter; andS
+4. (Potentially) more links to my Instagram, Youtube, and Twitter; and
 5. (Hopefully) a new redesigned icon based on the dome that is on the sidebar.

 Okay, now back to work.
 Lemme actually push those updates out.